codeprentice-org/change-journal/CONTRIBUTING.md

 #### Rust
 To get started learning Rust, I really recommend the [Rust Book](https://doc.rust-lang.org/book/).
 It's a really great introduction to Rust.
-I'm not sure of
+I'm not sure of other good learning materials, but you can always ask me any questions.

 #### Fanotify on Linux